kshivvy/Stock-Prediction-and-Visualization/README.md

 This project reads a .csv file with 5 years of historical data, from Feb 2013 - Feb 2018.
-It allows the user to specify a stock, starting date, number of training and prediction points, and stock attribute (open price, closing price, etc.), and creates a multilayer perceptron network. it then trains this network, and predicts the true value of the stock attribute.
+It allows the user to specify a stock, starting date, number of training and prediction points, and stock attribute (open price, closing price, etc.), and creates a multilayer perceptron network.
+It then trains this network, and predicts the true value of the stock attribute, displaying the results in an interactive graph.

 ![alt-text](https://github.com/uiuc-sp18-cs126/final-project-kshivvy/blob/master/SampleStockOutput.JPG)